adobe-research/theseus/README.md

 Features
 --------

 **Real-time code coverage:** Theseus shows the number of times that every function has been called next to its definition.
 Functions that have never been called are also given a gray background.
-You can watch the code execute as you interact with the web page.
+You can watch the code light up as you interact with the web page.

 ![Screenshot of call counts and dead code coloring](https://raw.github.com/adobe-research/theseus/gh-pages/call-counts.png)